 Start with a compelling question, then think about how someone could get the answer, then look to see if anyone has done exactly that.

 Not every interesting phenomenon is directly addressed by a scientific theory, but often there is a theory, perhaps from another discipline, that could be applied to the problem.
 That’s another good starting place.
-For example, what theories from biology could be explain the psychology of human friendship?
+For example, I might think: what theories from biology could help explain the psychology of human friendship?
 If your research doesn’t address a theory, it should address a big question that is of interest to many people.

 Your proposal should start with the big picture.
 This should be something that everyone will find interesting.
 Answer these questions: